History of the Jews in Montreal: Geography

 In 1931, Laurier, St. Louis and St. Michel had the highest concentration of Jews living within the limits of the city of Montreal, with St. Louis having 54.8% of its population being Jewish, Laurier having 50.9% of its population being Jewish and St. Michel having 38.5% of its population being Jewish.
 During that year, 23.7% of the population of Outremont was Jewish and 7.3% of the population of Westmount was Jewish.

 Today, the Jewish community is primarily concentrated in Côte St. Luc, Hampstead, Snowdon, and the West Island.
 Other major Jewish communities exist in Outremont, Park Extension, and Chomedey.

 Politics

 In the early 20th century, Jewish representatives of the Montreal City Council, the Quebec legislature, and the Canadian parliament originated from Jewish neighbourhoods in Montreal.
 Jewish politicians were often elected federally in the ridings of Cartier, which exclusively elected Jewish MPs for its entire history from 1925 until it was abolished in 1966, and Mount Royal.
 The riding of Outremont also has a significant Jewish population.
 Provincially, the ridings of Montréal–Saint-Louis (later Saint-Louis) and D'Arcy-McGee often elected Jewish candidates.

-Religion

-Historically, Orthodox Judaism was strong in Montreal. and Reform Judaism did not become as prominent as in other areas.